llpeterson/internetworking/basic-ip.md

 Subnetting has a counterpart, sometimes called *supernetting*, but more often called *Classless Interdomain Routing* or CIDR, pronounced "cider."
 CIDR takes the subnetting idea to its logical conclusion by essentially doing away with address classes altogether.
-Why isn`t subnetting alone sufficient?
+Why isn't subnetting alone sufficient?
 In essence, subnetting only allows us to split a classful address among multiple subnets, while CIDR allows us to coalesce several classful addresses into a single "supernet."
 This